Privacy, Copyright, and Security Policy

 To protect the quality and standardization of CASAS assessments, I agree to:

-- Follow all test procedures as required in this Test Security Policy document.
+- Follow all test procedures as required in this Test Security Policy.

 - Remain in the testing room at all times during the testing event and monitor all examinee activity as appropriate and in compliance with test security procedures.

-- Ensure that examinees sit at least three to five feet apart and do not talk or seek help from others during the testing event in any way, including use of electronic devices.
+- Ensure that examinees sit at least three to five feet apart and do not talk or seek help from others during the testing event.

 - Refrain from assisting examinees with test answers on any test before or during the testing event.